40 Things No One Tells You About Being Single Over 40

 You spend less time cleaning.

-Though you’d think that couples would be spending less time cleaning because they have twice as many hands to help around the house, one study conducted by the National Science Foundation actually found that both married men and women spend more time cleaning on average than their single counterparts.
+Though you’d think that couples would be spending less time cleaning because they have twice as many hands to help around the house, a 2008 study conducted by the National Science Foundation actually found that both married men and women spend more time cleaning on average than their single counterparts.

 You don’t have to deal with relationship stress.

 Every relationship has its fair share of problems, and those problems come with psychological consequences that single people don’t have to worry about.
-For instance, one study published in the Journal of Marriage and Family found that marital conflict was directly correlated with heightened depression, particularly in older adults.
+For instance, a 2008 study published in the Journal of Marriage and Family found that marital conflict directly correlated with heightened depression, particularly in older adults.

 You can live wherever you want.

-If you’ve always wanted to try living in Europe for a few years, then now—while you’re still single and entirely independent—would be the perfect time to do so.
-The only thing that can stop you: The visa process (and other logistics).
+If you’ve always wanted to try living in Europe for a few years, then now—while you’re still single and entirely independent—would be the perfect time to do so!

 You don’t have to worry about finding the perfect gift.